drone/docs/content/_index.md

 # Documentation

-Drone is a modern Continuous Integration and Continuous Delivery platform that empowers busy teams to automate their build, test and release workflows.
-Teams that harness Drone release software more frequently and with fewer bugs.
+__Drone [by Harness](https://harness.io)™__ is a modern Continuous Integration platform that empowers busy teams to automate their build, test and release workflows using a powerful, cloud native pipeline engine.

 ## Installation Guides [See All]({{< relref "server/overview.md" >}})